Table of Contents

 Transient synovitis of the hip, also called toxic synovitis, is an inflammation and swelling of the tissues around the hip joint.
 Usually only one hip is affected.
 This condition is called “transient” because it lasts only a short time.
 Transient synovitis of the hip is the most common cause of sudden hip pain in children.

 Transient synovitis of the hip usually occurs in children between 3 and 10 years of age.
 Sometimes it occurs in children younger than 3 years of age.
 It is more common in boys than in girls.

-What are the symptoms of transient synovitis of the hip?
+Symptoms of transient synovitis of the hip

 The main symptom is pain in the hip.
 In some children, the hip pain gets worse very quickly.
 In other children, the hip pain gets worse slowly.
 At first, the hip pain may be so mild that they don’t know there is something wrong.